How to Recognise a Stroke FAST?

 There are mainly two kinds of strokes:

-Haemorrhagic stroke: A haemorrhagic stroke occurs due to a ruptured or leaking blood vessel, which then builds pressure in the brain.
-Some of the reasons for brain artery rupture are high blood pressure, weak blood vessels, or/and an aneurysm (an abnormal bulge of a blood vessel) when it bursts.
+- Haemorrhagic stroke: A haemorrhagic stroke occurs due to a ruptured or leaking blood vessel, which then builds pressure in the brain.
+Some reasons for brain artery rupture are high blood pressure, weak blood vessels, or/and an aneurysm (an abnormal bulge of a blood vessel) when it bursts.

-According to Dr. Devendra Richhariya, Associate Director, Emergency and Trauma Care, Medanta- The Medicity, irrespective of age and gender, around 15 million people around the world suffer from strokes every year.
-While about 5 million of them die due to delay in receiving treatment, another 5 million suffer from permanent disabilities.
+"Irrespective of age and gender, around 15 million people around the world suffer from strokes every year.
+While about 5 million of them die due to delay in receiving treatment, another 5 million suffer from permanent disabilities.“Among Indians, the chances of strokes are quite high due to risk factors like increase in cardiac illnesses, diabetes, hypertension, high cholesterol, vascular diseases, sedentary lifestyle, obesity, drinking alcohol and smoking,” - Dr Devendra Richhariya, Associate Director, Emergency and Trauma Care, Medanta- The Medicity,

 A stroke is often preceded by certain signs.
 Rushing a patient to the hospital within the first hour, which is called the ‘golden hour’, or within a maximum of four hours, is extremely critical as doctors are then able to control the impact of the stroke.
 Stroke symptoms, however, appear suddenly and any delay in recognising the onset of a stroke could lead to a delay in treatment.
 Therefore, time is of primary importance in treating a stroke.